mk-fg/python-onedrive/README.md

 python-skydrive
 ----------------------------------------
 I forked it from [mk-fg](https://github.com/mk-fg/python-skydrive).
-And I'm working on it to make sure it works well on windows 7.
-It can't work now.

-Schedule
+Big thanks to mk-fg.
+This is what I did:
+* Make it work well on both windows 7 and ubuntu 12.10.
+Never test it on other os.
+* Support Chinese.

+Schedule(Command-line)
 ----------------------------------------
     operations          windows 7   ubuntu  Remark
     auth                    √          √